 - When you fix an issue, it will still be highlighted as an error until the next build is complete.
 This can be a bit confusing at first when you believe you have fixed the issue but it is still showing an error.
 The feedback is not immediate like you would find on a local development environment.
 In fairness, it should be pointed out that you are not left waiting long.
 It is just not immediate feedback as you may be used to.

-()allows us to “inherit” (in other words use) functions and variables from the QCAlgorithm class.
-In other words, this is what allows us to access API features in our algorithm.
-You will see this in action shortly:
+() allows us to “inherit” (in other words use) functions and variables from the QCAlgorithm class.
+This is what allows us to access API features in our algorithm.

 self.SetStartDate()is a method that we inherited and we will use to set the date which the test will start.